 • Leave with a written Supervisory Success Outline

-This training is a 6 hour training split over two days.
+This training is a 6-hour training split over two days.
 Attendees should plan on attending both days of this two-day, two-part training.